deeplearning4j/deeplearning4j/distributed.md

 ### Network Environment

-Gradients sharing relies heavily on the UDP protocol for communication between the Master and the Nodes during training.
-If you're running your cluster in a cloud environment like AWS or Azure, you need to allow one UDP port for Inbound/Outbound connections and you need to specify that port in the `VoidConfiguration.unicastPort(int)` bean that is passed to `SharedTrainingMaster` constructor.
+Gradient sharing relies heavily on the UDP protocol for communication between the Master and the slave nodes during training.
+If you're running your cluster in a cloud environment such as AWS or Azure, you need to allow one UDP port for Inbound/Outbound connections, and you have to specify that port in the `VoidConfiguration.unicastPort(int)` bean that is passed to `SharedTrainingMaster` constructor.

-Another option to keep in mind is that in case of YARN use (or any other resource manager that handles Spark networking), you'll have to specify the network mask of the network that'll be used for UDP communications.
-That could be done using something like this: `VoidConfiguration.setNetworkMask("10.1.1.0/24")`.
+Another option to keep in mind: if you use YARN (or any other resource manager that handles Spark networking), you'll have to specify the network mask of the network that'll be used for UDP communications.
+That could be done with something like this: `VoidConfiguration.setNetworkMask("10.1.1.0/24")`.

-A option of last resort for IP address selection is the `DL4J_VOID_IP` environment variable.
-Set that variable on each node you're running, with local IP address to be used for comms.
+An option of last resort for IP address selection is the `DL4J_VOID_IP` environment variable.
+Set that variable on each node you're running, with a local IP address to be used for comms.

 ### Netmask